From openstack-k8s-agent-tools

 Scan the logs for signs of problems with tools like grep or ripgrep.
 The words to look for include but may not be limited to "error", "fail", "failure", "fatal", "restart".

 If the problem scan highlighted obvious problems, read more info to help understand the problem and its cause better (larger file chunks or whole files).
-Try to get to the root cause, but even if that doesn't seem possible, gathering more clues is still helpful.
+Get to the root cause, but even if that doesn't seem possible, gathering more clues is still valuable.
 (Feel free to use ls more than in step 1, in case it seems helpful.)

 If the previous steps didn't yield any obvious problems, repeat the step "scan the report for signs of problems" but widen the search to words like "warn", "warning".
 If that yields something, do the step "read more info to help understand the problem".

-Don't just settle for finding symptoms, try to find the root causes of the main problems.
+Don't just settle for finding symptoms — find the root causes of the main problems.

-Output a structured analysis of the observed problems and ideally also their causes.
+Output a structured analysis of the observed problems and their causes.
 Start with the most severe issues first.
 Don't forget to cite relevant file paths in your analysis.